✓ No credit card required ✓ First 7 days free

 Configure environment variables.
 Set your database credentials, domain name, TLS certificates, and SMTP settings in the .env file.

 Start the stack.
-Run docker compose up -d to launch all services: the CRM application, PostgreSQL database, n8n automation engine, and any additional workers.
+Run docker compose up -d to launch the two tracked services: the Customermates application and PostgreSQL database.
+Run n8n separately if you choose to add external workflow automation.

 Set up backups.
-Configure automated PostgreSQL backups and file storage snapshots to protect your data.
+Configure automated PostgreSQL backups and regularly test restoring them to protect your data.

 The documentation covers everything from basic single-server setup to production-ready configurations with TLS, monitoring, and reporting dashboards.